 The Company's GHG emissions are dependent on the type and amount of energy used.
 Majority of the Company's GHG emissions are Scope 2 due to the extensive use of electricity in operations.
-In 2022, there was a 72% increase in Scope 1 direct emissions compared to the 2021 figures, while a 77 % increase in Scope 2 emissions was recorded due to the increase in energy consumption resulting from the resumption of face to face classes and normal onsite operations which IPO schools on a hybrid basis.
-The values for 2022 is slightly higher than the totals in 2020 but relatively lower than the pre-pandemic levels.
+In 2023, there was a 98% increase in Scope 1 direct emissions compared to the 2022 figures, while an 88 % increase in Scope 2 emissions was recorded due to the increase in energy consumption resulting from the resumption of face-to-face classes and normal onsite operations which IPO schools on a hybrid basis.
+The values for 2023 are higher than the totals in 2022 but relatively lower than the pre-pandemic levels.

 The IPO schools have strict implementation of preventive maintenance for facilities and equipment, replacement of LED lights from fluorescent units, replacement of non-inverter air conditioning units to inverter-type, as well as behavioral approaches such as checking and shutting off all electrical equipment when not in use.
-Environmental programs were established by Mapua to reduce the consumption of electricity and in line with of its ISO 14001:2015 Certification.
+Environmental programs were established by Mapua to reduce the consumption of electricity and in line with its ISO 14001:2015 Certification.